-By conducting this exercise, you start looking into the future and shift from thinking reactively into thinking proactively.
+By conducting this exercise, you looking into the future and shift from thinking reactively into thinking proactively.

 Of course, these time blocks are meant as guidelines.
 Don't beat yourself up if you don't hit every single time block perfectly.
 As a product manager, you're guaranteed to run into ad-hoc discussions and emergencies.
 Still, by performing this work, you'll have a better understanding of where your time is going each week, and how to manage and predict how your time will be spent.

 Create a separate spreadsheet to track your actual time usage in 15 minute intervals, with a quick comment of what you were doing at each point in time.
 You'll notice particular patterns of how you allocate your time, and these insights will enable you to further optimize your effectiveness.